boatbomber/CullThrottle/README.md

 Adds all objects with a given tag to CullThrottle's tracking.
 Listens to the InstanceAdded and InstanceRemoved events for this tag, adding and removing objects automatically.

-Unanchored BaseParts are added as physics objects.
-This routing happens once, when the object is captured: changing a part's Anchored property later does not move it between static and physics tracking.
-Re-toggle the tag (or remove and re-add the object) if its anchored state changes.
+Unanchored BaseParts are added as physics objects, so be sure to anchor your objects before they get picked up by InstanceAdded if you do not want that behavior.
+This routing happens once, when the object is captured.
+Changing a part's Anchored property later does not move it between static and physics tracking, so re-toggle the tag (or remove and re-add the object) if its anchored state changes.

-**IMPORTANT:** It will add the object as a physics object if it is a non-anchored BasePart.
-Be sure to anchor your objects before they get picked up by InstanceAdded if you do not want this behavior.

-**IMPORTANT:** Tracking does not record how an object arrived.
+Tracking does not record how an object arrived.
 When an object loses the last captured tag it carries, it is removed from tracking even if it was also added directly with AddObject.
 Re-add such an object after the tag toggle if you want it to stay tracked.

 ```Luau
 CullThrottle:ReleaseTag(tag: string)